Ching-Ting-Wei/Collaboration_Platform/README.md

 ## Available Scripts

-In the project directory, you can run:
+Finally, in the project directory, you can run:

 ### `npm start`